Mattraks/delete-workflow-runs/README.md

 ### 9. `check_branch_existence`
 #### Required: NO
-If true, the removage of a workflow is skipped, when a run is attached to a existing branch.
-Set to true avoids that check runs are deleted and the checks are not more present. (excludes main)
+If true, the removal of a workflow is skipped, when a run is attached to an existing branch.
+Set to true avoids that check runs are deleted and the checks are no longer present. (excludes main)
 ##

 ### 10. `check_pullrequest_exist`